Flank/flank-dashboard/docs/12_state_management_investigation.md

 The package works well with Future and Streams via:

-1.  `FutureProvider` widget, that is used to provide data into the widget tree that is asynchronous.
+1. `FutureProvider` widget used to provide data into the asynchronous widget tree.
-2.  `StreamProvider` widget, that is designed to allow widgets to access state which occurs as part of a stream.
+2. `StreamProvider` widget, designed to allow widgets access to the state, which occurs as part of a stream.

 ### Pros

 1. Easy to learn.
 2. UI logic and business logic are separated.
-3. testability/composability: `ChangeNotifier` is part of `flutter:foundation` and doesn’t depend on any higher-level classes in Flutter.
+3. Testability/composability: `ChangeNotifier` is part of `flutter:foundation` and doesn’t depend on any higher-level classes in Flutter.
-4. there are useful widgets, for different purposes, such as:
+4. There are useful widgets, for different purposes, such as:
-   `ChangeNotifierProvider` - Listens to a `ChangeNotifier`, expose it to its descendants and rebuilds dependents whenever the `notifyListeners()` is called.
+   - `ChangeNotifierProvider` - Listens to a `ChangeNotifier`, expose it to its descendants and rebuilds dependents whenever the `notifyListeners()` is called.
-   `MultiProvider` - It's a list of all the different Providers being used within its scope.
+   - `MultiProvider` - It's a list of all the different Providers being used within its scope.

    There are more: `StreamProvider`, `FutureProvider`, `ListenableProvider`, `ValueListenableProvider` etc.

 ### Cons